pydata/pydata-sphinx-theme/docs/community/setup.md

 Now that you have `tox` installed and cloned the repository, you should be able to build the documentation locally.

-To build the documentation with `nox`, run the following command:
+To build the documentation with `tox`, run the following command:

 ```console
 $ tox run -e docs-dev